 Origin's Default Color List

 Origin contains a default, non-customizable color list which exists primarily for backward compatibility and for programmatically assigning color.
 That color list can be found in the LabTalk Reference table "List of Colors".

 The GUI user needn't be concerned with this color list as the Color Chooser and Color Manager both give access to Origin's large number of built-in Color Lists, any of which can be customized and saved as an Increment List (.oth file) to your \User Files\Themes\Graph folder.
 In addition, Origin supports several other methods for adding custom color lists to the software, including by drag-and-drop of standard color palette files.

 When publishing an article, you may be asked to submit color images from which both color (e.g. online) and black and white (e.g. print) images will be produced.
 To verify that your color list provides sufficient plot differentiation, you can preview it in grayscale.
 Choose File: Print Preview and click the Grayscale button.

 Defining a Custom Color

 - To define a single, custom color, open the Color Chooser, then click on the Single tab.

 - Click a blank color well under Custom to open the Colors dialog, and then go to Custom tab.

 - Manipulate the cross-hair and slider to pick a color.

 - Click the eyedropper tool, then click on the desired color in another portion of your workspace.

 - Enter the value of RGB, HSL or HEX of color in edit boxes.

 The color is added to the Color Chooser Custom group.
-Continue to define more colors, as needed.
+Add more colors, as needed.
 Note that you can use the Add to Custom button to add each to subsequent colors without closing the Colors dialog.

 other things to note ...

 - To modify an existing Custom color, CTRL+click on a color well and use the Colors dialog box.

 - To fine-tune the color previously selected, click a blank well in Custom group and drag the slider to update it.